TMJ stands for Temporomandibular joint disorder – a condition, associated with jaw pain, that could effect up to 1 in 4 people in the UK.

 Common symptoms include earaches without infection, headaches, tenderness of the muscles around the ear, neck, jaw, face and shoulders, teeth grinding and difficulty swallowing.

-It can be caused by stress, whiplash injury to neck, dentures, lots of dental work and heavy phone use where the phone is cradled between chin and shoulder (Jing institute for advanced massage).
+It can be caused by stress, whiplash injury to neck, dentures, lots of dental work and heavy phone use where the phone is cradled between chin and shoulder.

-If your doctor or dentists diagnoses you with TMJ or you suspect your symptoms might be muscular in origin then Sports Massage, Myofascial Release or Osteopathy may help.
+If your doctor or dentists diagnoses you with TMJ or you suspect your symptoms might be muscular in origin then Myofascial Release, Osteopathy or Acupuncture may help.
 Treatment includes a range of techniques to encourage muscles to release and dispel trigger points (areas of hypersensitivity within the muscle) and any associated referred pain.
 It will most likely include treatment to the Masseter muscle, the powerful muscle used for chewing.

-The following therapists at Natural Balance Therapies are trained in treating TMJ (updated 25th June 2021).
+The following therapists at Natural Balance Therapies are trained in treating Jaw pain & TMJ (updated 25th June 2023).

 James Adatia – Osteopathy